 - Three Favorite Presidents: 1.
 Abraham Lincoln, hands down.
 2. Barack Obama 3.
 Teddy Roosevelt

-Left: I visited California for the first time two years before I moved here.
+Pictured: I visited California for the first time two years before I moved here.

-I grew up in Indiana, about an hour outside of Chicago.
+I grew up in Northwest Indiana, about an hour outside of Chicago.
 We call it “The Region,” a moniker that’s tattooed on some of the locals who never left.
 Next door to us was a town called Gary, you might have heard of it; think The Jackson 5 or previous murder capital of the country.
 My high school electives included creative writing, advanced English, and history, but I hid my interest in academia for the sake of social approval (teenagers are weird).
 I was also the hostess-with-the-mostest at a busy restaurant off the Lake Michigan coast, a restaurant where everyone would gather for UFC fights and all-you-can-eat wings.

 While I was attending college in good ole’ Muncie, Indiana, I hosted, served, and tended the bar to pay the bills.
 And I was really good at it!
 I therefore decided to change my major (again, I had just switched from English to Psychology) to Hospitality and Food Management.
 I thought I’d stick to what I knew I was good at so that I could quit racking up debt with Ball State University.